Packitoo/jobs/open_offers/202008-en-fullstack-react-node.md

 # We are Packitoo (Pack-It-Too)

-At Packitoo, we made the first instant pricing engine or the packaging industry "HIPE", this is real game changer in an industry where sales cycles can take weeks.
+At Packitoo, we made the first instant pricing engine or the packaging industry "HIPE" (https://hipe.packitoo.com/), this is real game changer in an industry where sales cycles can take weeks.
 We have big projects, tons of new features to make on a high quality react app, with a node backend and a python microservice for price prediction.
 We are animated by the following values:

 * PASSION: We like what we do, it drives us to make an awesome app